Skip to main content

 We ask schools to solve all of these problems even though they have demonstrated time and time again that they are unable to do so.
 Increasing educational attainment has proven to have no effect on the rates of social equality and social mobility, and its impact on economic growth has proven at best to be indirect and limited and at worst counterproductive.
 So why do we keep turning to schools for answers they cannot provide?
 One reason is that they are available.
 Schools are publicly controlled, located in every community, and willing if not able to take on new public missions.
 Another is that asking schools to fix problems is a lot easier than trying to address the problem directly through the political system.

-If schools are a weak mechanism for solving social problems, however, then the topic of chapter – the movement that established the American common school system – was the exception that proved the rule.
+If schools are a weak mechanism for solving social problems, however, then the topic of this chapter – the movement that established the American common school system – was the exception that proved the rule.
 Its aim was nothing less than to create a new social order in response to the political, moral, and social crisis of the United States in the early 19th century, and it succeeded in accomplishing this extraordinarily ambitious mission.
 Faced with a burgeoning market economy and a fragile young republic, schools worked out a way to reconcile the two and to establish a liberal democratic compromise with remarkable durability.
 The common school system expressed the whig vision of the need to construct simultaneously a new citizen for the republic, a new soul for the church, and a new conscience for society.
 As realized in the new social order, this vision ensured that individuals would internalize political, religious, and moral controls, which would allow them to participate as self interested entrepreneurs and workers in the market economy while still preserving the U.S. as a Protestant, republican, and moral nation.
 The core institutions of the new order – penitentiary, hospital, asylum, and poorhouse – were built upon the model of the common school.

 The success of the American common school is an example of one kind of social problem solving in which public schools systems have excelled.
 In one country after another, they have proven effective at turning subjects into citizens and traditional societies into modern nation states.
 With that in mind, let us look at how in the early nineteenth century the common school system helped form an American nation.